natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20Crocodile.md

 However, this weapon is particularly useful for eliminating exposed crew members in open-topped vehicles and SPAA.
 For example, if a Churchill Crocodile shot flames at a [[Pz.IV H]], it would take no damage.
 A [[Sd.Kfz.
 6/2]], however, would be burnt down within a few seconds.

 This weapon is located in the bow gun position, replacing the machine gun mounted in the regular [[Churchill VII]].
 As such, it has a very limited traverse and is dependent on the hull position for horizontal targeting.
 Vertical guidance is quite good, which can allow it to reach targets at short ranges outside of point-blank.
-Unfortunately, the slow speed of the Crocodile can make it difficult to get within range, so players will need to use the vertical limit to 'lob' shots onto the enemy.
+Unfortunately, the slow speed of the Crocodile can make it difficult to get within range, so players will need to use the vertical limit to lob shots onto the enemy.

 In attacking enemies that are fully armoured, a Churchill Crocodile can use its flamethrower to temporarily blind or distract the enemy.
 Fully armoured vehicles can be shot with flames to blind and confuse them which can allow the Crocodile to shoot back or reposition itself.
 Fire can serve as a deterrent to vehicles with exposed crew from getting too close, something that can be problematic for a Churchill tank.

-It should be noted that since this weapon is very unique, enemies will know a Churchill Crocodile is around when the flamethrower is used.
+Since this weapon is very unique, enemies will know a Churchill Crocodile is around when the flamethrower is used.
 When it is not in use, the fuel trailer is a major indicator of the vehicle.
+Flamethrower fuel tanks are susceptible to being shot.
 If this fuel tank is destroyed, it will explode.
 The tank crew will be unharmed, but the weapon system will be rendered unusable.

+The use of the flamethrower is highly situational: most of the time, it will not damage enemy tanks that are adequately protected.
+Furthermore, the flamethrower's range is limited, and aiming it requires aiming the gun upwards, which can interfere with firing from the main gun.

 {| class="wikitable" style="text-align:center" width="50%"
 |-